steelwheels/KiwiScript/KiwiLibrary/Document/Class/Curses.md

 When any key are pressed, the key code will be returned.
 If no keys are pressed, this method return *null*.

-## Related link
+## References
-* [KiwiLibrary](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/README.md): This framework contains this class.
-* [Steel Wheels Project](http://steelwheels.github.io): Web site of developer.
+* [Kiwi Library](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Library.md): Document for this library